matosky/news-aggregator/README.md

 # News Aggregator Application

-This is a news aggregator app built with React and TypeScript.
+This is a news aggregator app built with React+Vite and TypeScript.
 It pulls articles from multiple sources such as NewsAPI, Guardian, and NYTimes, allowing users to search and filter news based on various parameters.

 ### Features
 - **Article Search & Filter**: Search articles by keywords, and filter them by date, category, and source.

 - **Personalized News Feed**: Users can customize their news feed by selecting their preferred sources, categories, and authors.

+- **Light/Dark Theming**: Users can switch light or dark theme based on their preference

 - **Mobile Responsive**: Optimized for mobile devices to provide a seamless user experience.